mlabbe/nativefiledialog/docs/contributing.md

 - **Do not change the externally facing API**.
 NFD needs to maintain ABI compatibility.

+- **Run clang-format before submitting.**.
+There is a `.clang-format` file in the root of the repo.
+This ensures your formatting matches the source project.

 ## Submitting Cloud Autobuild systems ##

 I have received a few pull requests for Travis and AppVeyor-based autobuilding which I have not accepted.
 NativeFileDialog is officially covered by my private BuildBot network which supports all three target OSes, both CPU architectures and four compilers.
 I take the view that having a redundant, lesser autobuild system does not improve coverage: it gives a false positive when partial building succeeds.
 Please do not invest time into cloud-based building with the hope of a pull request being accepted.